yawaramin/bookmarklets/README.md

 Copyright 2023 Yawar Amin

-This file is part of dream-html.
+This file is part of bookmarklets.

 bookmarklets is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software